shravankumar147/Gogul09.github.io/_posts/physical_design/sta/2018-05-28-sta-timing-paths-and-delays.md

 #### 1. Cell delay

 CMOS transistors inside a standard cell takes finite amount of time to switch from one logic state to another.
-This time taken is called as the cell delay or the propagation delay of a cell which is typically specified in the cell timing library (.lib).
+This time taken is called as the cell delay or the propagation delay of a cell which is typically specified in the cell timing library <span class="coding">.lib</span>.

 The propagation delay of a standard cell depends on three factors (Figure 4).
 1. **Input Slew** - The transition time at the input i.e. the time it takes for an input pin (input capacitance) to switch between logic states (low-high or high-low).